I'm sooo not good at torturing so i outsource it to stalin

 Then I remembered why I got here.

 The living area housed a large cabinet, secured by another formidable lock.
-I tested it.
-It held.
-My logic told that most people don't leave their life's savings in the guest room—not that this old man was expecting any company.
-I decided the cabinet could wait.
-The bedroom felt more promising.
+I tested it, but it held.
+My logic told that most people don't leave their life's savings here—not that this old man was expecting any company.
+I decided the bedroom was more promising.

 The bedroom was a cramped, windowless box.
 I had to fumble for a match and light an oil lamp to see.
 In the corner sat a small, handmade chest.
 It looked delicate, but it only took a single blow from my axe to get rid of its lock.